MrClottom/ez-staker-contracts/README.md

 This is the main contract that does the staking and collects the fee.
 This contract implements the standard `IERC721Enumerable` interface as documented [here](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721Enumerable).
-The address for this contract can be found in `src/uitls/addresses.json` in the attribute `[network].ezStaker`
+The address for this contract can be found in `utils` under the attribute `addresses[network].ezStaker`
 * `function stake(uint256 totalAmount, uint256 stakeDays, uint192 expectedFee)`

   This function stakes hex tokens for the `msg.sender` and mints an ERC-721